How to Rip Blu-ray to PC and Mac: 3 Free Blu-ray Rippers to Choose

 Once you have all these things ready, you can start setting up your computer for ripping.

-Part 2.
-How to Free Rip a Blu-ray with MakeMKV
+Method 1.
+Free Rip a Blu-ray with MakeMKV

 Hollywood wants you to buy its movies on Blu-ray disc, but then it wants to control what you do with them once you get home.
 And the most frequently used method is so-called Blu-ray protections.